ianfoster/safedata/README.md

 6/6  | **Project presentations**
 6/8  | **Project presentations**

-To be scheduled: Bob Grossman, Matt Gee.
+To be scheduled: Bob Grossman.

 # Papers to be discussed (a work in progress)